gaissmai/iprbench/README.md

 ```

 ## size of the routing tables

+The Tier1 prefixes (`~1_000_000` **IPv4** and **IPv6** routes) are from a full routing table with typical ISP prefix distribution.
+In contrast, the RandomPrefixes are equally distributed.

+For the multibit tries `art` and `bart` the memory consumption explodes with more than 100_000 randomly distributed **IPv6** prefixes in contrast to the other algorithms, but these two algorithms are much faster than the others.

+`bart` has about a factor of 10 lower memory consumption compared to `art`.

 ```
                          │  art/size.bm   │             bart/size.bm             │
                          │     bytes      │    bytes      vs base                │